-- Part 9 of the Regulations limits all human interactions with whales and dolphins in the Marine Park.
-16. These limits apply to anyone interacting with whales, including private recreational boaters and commercial tourist programs.
-Some matters covered by these regulations are: - approach distances for different types of vessels and aircraft a. - b. approach distances for swimmers - additional restrictions on vessels, aircraft or swimmers approaching calves C. - prohibitions on feeding or touching cetaceans. d. - 17.
+- 16. Part 4A of the Regulations limits all human interactions with whales and dolphins in the Marine Park.
+These limits apply to anyone interacting with whales, including private recreational boaters and commercial tourist programs.
+Some matters covered by these regulations are: - a. approach distances for different types of vessels and aircraft - b. approach distances for swimmers - c. additional restrictions on vessels, aircraft or swimmers approaching calves - d. prohibitions on feeding or touching cetaceans. - 17.
 See Figure 1 for a graphic illustrating some of these regulations.
 Note there are many more regulations that are not shown in this graphic, including different requirements for calves. - 18.
-Whale watching activities and swimming-with-whales activities must not be conducted using prohibited vessels (Section 179(4) of the Regulations which include jet skis, parasails, hovercraft, hydrofoils, wingin-ground effect craft and motorised diving aids (such as diver propulsion vehicles). - 19.
-Part 9 of the Regulations is based on current understanding of whale behaviour, in particular humpback whales.
-As scientific research on these interactions progresses, the Authority may develop additional specific provisions or permission requirements for certain species.
+Whale watching activities and swimming-with-whales activities must not be conducted using prohibited vessels (Regulation 117D(4) which include jet skis, parasails, hovercraft, hydrofoils, wing-in-ground effect craft and motorised diving aids (such as diver propulsion vehicles). - 19.
+Part 4A of the Regulations is based on current understanding of whale behaviour, in particular humpback whales.
+As scientific research on these interactions progresses, GBRMPA may develop additional specific provisions or permission requirements for certain species.